urpflanze-org/core/README.md

 When you call the `generate()` method on a shape a buffer of type Array<[IBufferIndex](https://docs.urpflanze.org/core/#/ref/IBufferIndex)> is created containing the information on the current repetition of shape and the reference index of the total buffer (`getBuffer()`)

+if repetitions are statica (and ShapeLoop has static loop) the IndexedBuffer will only generate once.

 ![](https://docs.urpflanze.org/core/assets/images/buffers.svg)

 ```javascript